eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-json-reference.md

 }]
 ```
 You can instruct the Factory to invoke a series of IDE actions based upon events in the lifecycle of the workspace.

 `onAppLoaded`
-: Triggered when the IDE is loaded
+: Triggered when the IDE is loaded.

 `onProjectsLoaded`
-: Triggered when the workspace and all projects have been activated
+: Triggered when the workspace and all projects have been activated.

 `onAppClosed`
-: Triggered when the IDE is closed
+: Triggered when the IDE is closed.

 This is an example that associates a variety of actions with all of the events.